balukin/SandboxRust/README.md

 ## Why?

 Mostly to learn one or two new things.
-S&Box is a very interesting project and has been fun to work on.
+S&Box is a very interesting project and has been fun to work with.
 The drag and drop asset pipeline is a joy to use.
 I don't really plan to build a game or anything on top of this project, but I prefer to learn new tools by doing something with them so it was a good opportunity.

 ## Development